-The article did great job at highlighting how urgently patients need to access the latest, innovative drugs—literally a case of life and death.
-However for readers who aren’t as familiar with Australia’s drug approval system and access to medicines, it may have raised some questions.
+If you live in Australia and have read anything by Fairfax Media over the last couple of days, you may have come across one of their most popular articles about a company bringing unapproved lifesaving drugs to Australia—that's us!
+The article did a great job at highlighting how urgently patients need to access the latest, innovative drugs—literally a case of life and death.
+However, for readers who aren't as familiar with Australia's drug approval system and access to medicines, it may have raised some questions.
 We wrote this blog to help clarify any confusion.

 1. Australia's personal importation scheme is a well-regulated system that has been around since the 1980s.